yoon-group/yoon-group.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---
 <hr>
-Our group envisions **addressing fundamental questions in hydrogeology** through holistic approaches that integrate physical, biological, and geochemical aspects.
+Our group aims to **address fundamental questions in hydrogeology** through holistic approaches that integrate physical, biological, and geochemical perspectives.
 We operate two laboratories within the Department of Geological Sciences at the University of Florida (UF): Geofluids Lab and Quantitative Hydrogeology Lab.

 **Geofluids Lab** focuses on utilizing experimental methods to investigate biogeochemical processes within hydrogeologic systems at the micro-scale.
-This lab is equipped with instruments for microfluidic experiments and particle image velocimetry, allowing us to observe these processes in exceptional detail.
+This lab is equipped with instruments for microfluidic experiments and particle image velocimetry, enabling us to directly observe these processes in detail.

-**Quantitative Hydrogeology Lab** leverages high-performance computational modeling and fluorescence spectroscopy to investigate flow and reactive transport processes across different scales, from the microscopic to the field level.
-This lab is equipped with high-performance workstations, instruments for fluorescence spectroscopy, and exclusive access to the world-leading supercomputing resources at UF HiPerGator.
+**Quantitative Hydrogeology Lab** leverages high-performance computational modeling and fluorescence spectroscopy to study flow and reactive transport processes across various scales, from the microscopic to the field level.
+This lab is equipped with high-performance workstations, instruments for fluorescence spectroscopy, and exclusive access to the supercomputing resources at UF HiPerGator.

-Our research is driven by a **commitment to fostering collaboration** among diverse areas of expertise.
-We actively partner with researchers in microbiology and hydrogeochemistry, which allows us to achieve innovative breakthroughs in hydrogeology.
-This collaborative approach ensures that our research considers all the relevant scientific angles in hydrogeology.
+Our research is driven by a **commitment to fostering collaboration** across diverse areas of expertise.
+We actively partner with researchers in microbiology and hydrogeochemistry, through which we pursue innovative and interdisciplinary breakthroughs in hydrogeology.